lakbot/complete-javascript-course/08-Behind-the-Scenes/starter/notes.md

   - Sibling scopes cannot have access to each other's variables.
 Such as in the slide the if purple scope and second() function scope
   - The scope chain has nothing to do with the order in which functions were called

+Variable Environment: Hoisting and the TDZ

+- Hoisting: Makes some types of variables accessible/ usable in the code before they are actually declared.
+"Variables lifted to the top of their scope".
+- Before execution, code is scanned for variable declarations, and for each variable, a new property is created in the variable environment object.
+  - Function declarations are hoisted and the initial value is the actual function
+  - var variables are hoisted and the initial value is undefined.
+This means eventhough a var varible is initialized down below the code, when we try to access above it, it throws undefined
+  - let and const variables are not hoisted.
+This means when they are initialized down below the code, and when we try to access them above it, there value is uninitialzed.
+We say these values are placed in a TDZ (temporal dead zone).
+So we get an error
+  - Function expressions and arrows depends on if using var or let/const.
+Therefore same rules apply as above.
+- Temporal Dead Zone, Let and Const
+  - if variable used before initialized, it will throw "ReferenceError: Cannot access '<variable_name>' before initialization"
+  - if variable is not declared/ initialized. it will throw "ReferenceError: '<variable_name>' is not defined
+  - Why TDZ?
+    - Makes it easier to avoid and catch errors: accessing variables before declaration is bad practise and should be avoided
+    - Makes const variables actually work
+- Why hoisting?
+  - Using functions before actual declaration
+  - var hoisting is just a byproduct

+The this keyword
+- this keyword/ variable: Special variable that is created for every execution context (every function).
+Takes th value of (point to) the "Owner" of the function in which the `this` keyword is used.
+- `this` is NOT static.
+It depends on how the function is called, and its value is only assigned when the function is actually called.
+  - Method: this = <Object that is calling the method>
+  - Simple function call: this = undefined.
+Only in strict mode.
+Otherwise, will be in the window object
+  - Arrow functions: this = <this of surrounding function (lexical this)>.
+Arrow functions do not get their own this but rather the parent function (parent scope) of it.
+  - Event Listener: this = <DOM element that the handler is attached to>
+- `this` does not point to the function itself, and also not its variable environment

+Regular functions vs Arrow functions
+- variables declared with `var` creates a property on the global window object

+Primitives vs objects
+- Primitives are called primitive types
+  - Number, String, Boolean, Undefined, Null, Symbol, BigInt
+  - Primitives are stoed in execution context of CALL STACK
+  - variables point to memory address which hold the value
+    - value at a certain address is immutable
+- Objects are called reference types
+  - Object literal, Arrays, Functions
+  - Objects are stored in the HEAP of JS Engine
+  - variable point to memory address which hold a reference to memory address in HEAP
+- Topics for later
+  - Prototypal Inheritance: Object Oriented Programming (OOP) with JS
+  - Event Loop: Asynchronous JS: Promises, Async/ Await and AJAX
+  - How the DOM Really Works: Advanced DOM and Events